How 'dark' were the Dark Ages of Europe?

 These events severely disrupted the classical Roman social and administrative structures, leading to a breakdown in the order that the Roman Empire had imposed on the region.

-Moreover, the era was marked by the movement and invasions of peoples such as the Vikings, Moors, and Magyars.
+Moreover, the era was marked by invasions of peoples such as the Vikings, Moors, and Magyars.

-The foundation of the Carolingian Empire by Charlemagne was another crucial event, marking a brief period of political consolidation and cultural revival, often referred to as the Carolingian Renaissance.
+The foundation of the Carolingian Empire by Charlemagne in AD 800 was another crucial event, marking a brief period of political consolidation and cultural revival, often referred to as the Carolingian Renaissance.

-The period concluded with changes that began to transform Europe from a fragmented, primarily agrarian society into more structured and politically stable entities.
+The period concluded towards the end of the 9th century with changes that began to transform Europe from a fragmented, primarily agrarian society into a more structured and politically stable one.

 These changes laid the groundwork for the High Middle Ages, characterized by growing urban centers, the revival of trade, and the emergence of strong centralized kingdoms.